awslabs/duvet/design/query/coverage-model-spec.md

 ### 7.4 Properties {#degraded-properties}

-These properties MUST be proven with Verus for the degraded path, alongside the Section 5 properties for the classified path.
+These properties are proven with Verus for the degraded path, alongside the Section 5 properties for the classified path.

 #### Property D1: Direct Observation {#property-d1-direct-observation}